Islands in Kaluza-Klein black holes: Kaluza-Klein black holes

 up to an integral constant.
 We can define new coordinates to write the metric as

 where

 They relate to Kruskal coordinates via $\tau=(X^++X^-)/2$ and $\rho=(X^+-X^-)/2$.
 The tortoise coordinate $-\infty<r_*<+\infty$, so $0< X^+< \infty$ and $-\infty< X^-< 0$.
 Analytically extend $X^+$ and $X^-$ to $-\infty<X^+,X^-<\infty$ subject to $r>0$, and we get an eternal KK black hole that we will work in.
-In terms of Kruskal coordinates, tha maximally extended spacetime is $-\infty<\tau,\rho<\infty$ and $\tau^2-\rho^2<1$.
 The Penrose diagram of a KK black hole is just as Schwarzschild's, see Fig. \ref{fig:penrose}.
+The event horizon divides it into four wedges, namely the right wedge, which is the original spacetime outside the horizon, the left wedge, the future wedge and the past wedge.
+And the extended coordinates $X^\pm$ relate to $(t,r_*)$ coordinates of the two-sided black hole as

 The extension of geometry implies the existence of entanglement between the two sides, which is the spirit of "ER=EPR" \cite{Maldacena:2013xja}.
-In addition, since we are considering BH in equilibrium to a bath, the extension can be thought of as introducing a thermofield double to purify the original thermal state.
+In addition, since we are considering the BH in equilibrium to a bath, the extension can be thought of as introducing a thermofield double to purify the original thermal state.
 The initial state at $t=0$, known as thermofield double state (TFD), is prepared by Euclidean path integral over half the Euclidean disk illustrated by the shaded region in Fig. \ref{fig:penrose}.